bab354/hks_misc_scripts/README.md

 # hks_misc_scripts
-This repo contains some helpful code that I wrote in both STATA and python.
-Feel free to use it and reach out to me with any questions
+This repo contains code in both python and STATA that I wrote and used while working as an RA at Harvard Kennedy School from 2016-2018.
+Feel free to use it/reach out to me with any questions.